kubernetes/enhancements/keps/sig-node/6122-configurable-scaling-delay/README.md

 - A scale-down of a pod that sets `scaleDownGracePeriodSeconds` is never actuated sooner than that grace period.
 This is the guarantee the feature exists to provide, so violations should be zero.
 - The new cpuset is applied at the first cpuset actuation after the grace period elapses, so the wait beyond the grace period is bounded by one reconcile period.
 - Scale-up is never delayed by this feature.
-- A kubelet restart does not re-arm the grace period: the total wait is extended only by the time the kubelet is down plus the pod-source sync that precedes any CPU release, never by a second grace period.
+- A kubelet restart does not re-arm the grace period.
+The new cpuset is applied at the first reconcile after the stored deadline has passed and the pod sources have synced, so a restart delays the release only when the kubelet is still down, or still syncing, at that deadline.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?